OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:35

-> until I make your enemies
+> until I place your enemies
-> a resting place for your feet.”’
+> under your feet.”’

 ## Acts 2:36